ahmedelgabri/coding-styleguide/CSS.md

 ### JS Hooks

-*Never use CSS classes as JavaScript hooks.* For JavaScript Hooks always prefix your classes with `.js-` prefix.
+**_Never use CSS classes as JavaScript hooks._** For JavaScript Hooks always prefix your classes with `.js-` prefix.

 ```html
 <button class="js-modal"></button>
 ```

-_Note: I'm thinking about changing this & use `data-` attributes instead, for the time being stick to prefixed classes_
+**Note**: I'm thinking about changing this & use `data-` attributes instead, for the time being stick to prefixed classes